boprosv/BP-portfolio-Hotel-Cancellation-Data.pythonn/README.md

 ![Screenshot 2024-07-15 140555](https://github.com/user-attachments/assets/4bc2a061-b95d-4c82-a9ae-55d35fb040b3)
 ![Screenshot 2024-07-15 140633](https://github.com/user-attachments/assets/809d7c69-8e99-47d0-aeba-91b7dcb7b95d)

-The next step would be building an app, where, upon a reservation being made and the cancellation probability number updated, the appropriate department can receive the necessary information and take the required actions in line with set policies.
+The next step would be to build an app where, upon a reservation being made and the cancellation probability number updated, the appropriate department can receive the necessary information and take required actions (e.g., promotions, discounts) in line with established policies.